titouancreach/vuejs-helpers/README.md

 ## Functional Component HOC

 I spend my day writing new vuejs component (with JSX).
 Most of the time those components are functional and only concists of some props and a render function.
 React allows a special declaration (a function that takes props as argument) that is more explicit and more concis.
+This helper create a Vuejs component according a render function and props.

+### Example
 ```javascript
 import {functionalComponent} from 'vuejs-helpers';